Edensor Park

 What are some of the major infrastructure and planning changes likely to influence the Edensor Park SA2?

-Key infrastructure and planning changes likely to influence the Edensor Park SA2 include: Edensor Park Public Preschool (Planning); Bonnyrigg Estate Renewal - Humphries Precinct (Construction); Advantaged Care at Edensor Gardens (Completed); Canvas at Bonnyrigg (Construction); and Villawood Town Centre Redevelopment Stage 2 (Under Assessment).
+Key infrastructure and planning changes likely to influence the Edensor Park SA2 include: Edensor Park Public Preschool (Planning); Bonnyrigg Estate Renewal - Humphries Precinct (Canvas) (Construction); Advantaged Care at Edensor Gardens (Completed); Canvas at Bonnyrigg (Construction); and Villawood Town Centre Redevelopment Stage 2 (Under Assessment).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Edensor Park SA2?

-Infrastructure development impacting the Edensor Park SA2 spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Education & Training, among others.
+Infrastructure development impacting the Edensor Park SA2 spans multiple sectors including Communities, Precincts & Urban Renewal, Residential Development, and Education & Training, among others.

 What is the scale of infrastructure investment impacting the Edensor Park SA2?